 He is licensed to practice law in Arizona, is a member of the United States Supreme Court Bar, and has served as the United States Supreme Court Fellow to the U.S. Sentencing Commission.
 He is a licensed clinical psychologist in the state of California, and a diplomate in forensic psychology, board certified by the American Board of Professional Psychology.
 He was awarded the Early Career Research Award by the Western Psychological Association, and is a Master Lecturer of the American Psychological Association.
 He is a fellow of the American Psychological Association (Div.
 41 Psychology and Law Society), Association of Psychological Science, and the Western Psychological Association.
 He now serves on the Board of Directors of American Board of Forensic Psychology.

 Current Lab Members

-Serena Faruqee is a junior at Pitzer College and joined the Psychology, Law, and Policy Lab her freshman year.
+Serena Faruqee is a rising senior at Pitzer College and joined the Psychology, Law, and Policy Lab her freshman year.
 She’s a psychology major and hopes to continue studying psychology and doing research in a graduate program after her time in Claremont.
 Her main research interests include wrongful convictions, false confessions, and interrogation.

 Max Fisher is a junior at CMC and is studying government with a dual major in psychology.
 Max plans on pursuing a career either in law or public policy and finds the research conducted in the lab especially important to his career goals.
 Max joined the lab his sophomore year and has a particular interest in crime control theater and jury interactions.
 In addition to researching for the lab, Max is a Tour Guide at the Admissions Office and writes for several publications around campus, and loves being outside any way he can.